 For condemning us in-doors where we’ve no choice but to run an eye along those racks of tracks that should be lying dormant till Jean Byrne gives us the nod.

-Using the wind as a tuning fork, and the rain for percussion, the next two minutes and 33 seconds are brought to you by a man made by angels.
-Punk angels with a caffeine habit and a fondness for getting their gossamer wings out at the break of dusk.
+Using the wind as a tuning fork, and the rain for percussion, the next two minutes and 33 seconds are brought to you by a man fashioned by angels.
+Punk angels with a caffeine habit and a fondness for fanning their gossamer wings out at the break of dusk.
 Scottish punk angels who occasionally drop him up a cuppa as he sits hunched over the bureau in his study, high up in his city loft.
-Glaswegian angels well fit for his scribbling down of inner thoughts at all hours of night.
-Picking up the tea-stained hardback he frequently knocks over and delicately returning it the sideboard; Yeats facedown, stains included in the price he paid in the second hand book-shop he likes to drape himself around on Thursdays.
-Hardy no-nonsense-pal angels who lift the needle from the vinyl crackling past last track on the turn-table that rotates to the rhythm of his breathing as he finally nods off.
-I’d imagine.
+Glaswegian angels well fit for his frenzied scribbling down of inner thoughts at all shades of dark.